umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 ::

-  yum install php php-mysql php-pdo php-mysqli php-pear
+  yum install php php-mysql php-pdo php-mysqli php-mbstring php-pear

 Once PHP5 is installed we'll need to tune the configuration file located in /etc/php.ini to enable more descriptive errors, logging, and better performance.
 These modifications provide a good starting point if you're unfamiliar with PHP configuration.